-Marcella D. Stark, Ph.D., Dr. Marcella Stark is an Associate Professor in the Counseling Program.
+Marcella D. Stark, Ph.D., Dr. Marcella Stark is an Associate Professor in the Counseling & Human Services Program and serves as the program coordinator.
 Dr. Stark's Ph.D. is in Counselor Education and Supervision.
 She holds licensure in Texas as a Licensed Professional Counselor and board-approved supervisor (LPC-S) and has over 10 years of clinical experience in university counseling.
 Her research focuses on solution-focused supervision, use of sandtray in supervision, supervisee contribution, counselor training, and mentoring within the counseling profession.
 Dr. Stark has taught master's level courses in Counseling Theories, Career Development, International Practices in Counseling, Assessment in Counseling, Pre-Practicum, Field Experience in Student Affairs, and Practicum, as well as doctoral courses in counselor supervision and teaching.

-Elizabeth R. Taylor, Ph.D., Dr. Elizabeth Taylor is a Professor in the Counseling Program.
+Elizabeth R. Taylor, Ph.D., Dr. Elizabeth Taylor is a Professor in the Counseling & Human Services Program and serves as the Counseling Practicum/Internship Coordinator.
 She has been in education for 40 years as a special education teacher and educational diagnostician, as a school counselor, as an adjunct instructor for several universities, and an assistant professor at the University of Texas Health Science Center at San Antonio.
 She also served for seven years as an associate dean at TCU in the College of Education.
 Her licensures and certifications include: Licensed Professional Counselor and board approved supervisor, Licensed Marriage and Family Therapist, Registered Play Therapist and Supervisor, Certified School Counselor, and approved family mediator.
 She has worked in public and private schools, hospital settings, private practice, and community agencies.
 She teaches master's level courses, including Helping Relationships, Small Group Dynamics, DSM-Diagnosis and Treatment, Abnormal Psychology, and practicum, as well as doctoral classes in strength-based approaches in counseling, advanced counseling theories, and advanced group process.